car hire Spain

 Ávila

-Distance from Madrid: 112 kilometres
+Distance from Madrid: 112 km

 Being Ávila the highest town in Spain, it offers an amazing view of the valley below.
 The city with its impressive fortress walls and the Cathedral is known as a Christian pilgrimage place of Holy Teresa.